 Certain symptoms may result from metastases.
 These include bone pain due to widespread bone metastases, periorbital ecchymosis and proptosis due to retrobulbar metastasis, and abdominal distention and respiratory problems due to liver metastases, especially in infants.
 Children with anemia may have pallor, and those with thrombocytopenia may have petechiae.

 Children occasionally present with focal neurologic deficits or paralysis due to direct extension of the cancer into the spinal canal.
+Tumors in the neck or upper chest may cause Horner syndrome (ptosis, miosis, anhidrosis).
 They may also present with paraneoplastic syndromes, such as cerebellar ataxia, opsoclonus-myoclonus, watery diarrhea, or hypertension.

 ROHHADNET (rapid-onset obesity with hypothalamic dysfunction, hypoventilation, autonomic dysregulation, and neuroendocrine tumors) is a very rare disease that can be associated with ganglioneuroblastomas and ganglioneuromas in the abdomen and lungs.

 Routine prenatal ultrasonography occasionally detects neuroblastoma.
 Patients presenting with abdominal symptoms or a mass require CT or MRI.
 Diagnosis of neuroblastoma is then confirmed by biopsy of any identified mass.